bovigo/callmap/README.md

 This will return a different value on each invocation of `$yourClass->aMethod()` in the order of the specified return values.
-If the method is called more often than return values are specified, each subsequent call will return `null`.
+If the method is called more often than return values are specified, each subsequent call will return the default return value as if no call mapping has been specified.

 ### I want to return a callable, but it is executed on method invocation ###